 You should get the unlimited ride because it saves time lining up for a cue on every train transfer.
 Time here as a seaman is more than money.

-Imagine I started travelling back to the ship from Westminster Station at 1500H, reached the dressing room of our ship at 1805H and went straight to my watch until midnight.
-For some reasons, the Chief got so mad at me.
-Maybe because I was 5 minutes late.
-His first words when I came back was,
+Imagine I started traveling back to the ship from Westminster Station at 1500H, reached the dressing room of our ship at 1805H, and went straight to my watch until midnight.

 “This is not a passenger ship that you should always go ashore!”